 Total | ₹ 1093.50 |

-The complete circuit diagram for the DIY WiFi Controlled Drone is shown below.
+The complete ESP32 drone circuit diagram for the DIY WiFi Controlled Drone is shown below.
 It can also be downloaded in PDF format from the link given at the end.

 In the next section, we have the ESP32 SoC itself along with the programming circuit and the MPU6050 PMU chip.
 The programming circuit consists of a CP2102 USB to UART controller along with a 2N7002DW dual N – N-Channel MOSFET from ON Semi.
 We have used the CP2102 with the QFN28 package.
-The tiny dual MOSFET will act as an auto-reset circuit for the ESP32 thus removing any need for manual rest or boot selection circuitry reducing board size and BOM cost.
-The circuit around the ESP32 is standard, just bypass capacitors and pullup resistors.
+The tiny dual MOSFET will act as an auto-reset circuit for the ESP32, thus removing any need for manual reset or boot selection circuitry, reducing board size and BOM cost.
+The circuit around the ESP32 is standard, just bypass capacitors and pull-up resistors.
 The MPU6050 PMU is used for flight stabilization and motion control.
 It is interfaced with the ESP32 SoC using the standard I2C pins GPIO21 and GPIO22.

-We have also added three LEDs for debugging purposes apart from the power and charging indicators.
-The blue LED will blink slowly during sensor calibration and will blink at a fast pace indicating the system is ready for take-off.
+We have also added three LEDs for debugging purposes, apart from the power and charging indicators.
+The blue LED will blink slowly during sensor calibration and will blink at a fast pace, indicating the system is ready for takeoff.
 The green LED will start blinking when a UDP connection is detected from the controller app.
-The RED LED is used to indicate low battery status, it will lit full-time if the battery voltage is low.
+The RED LED is used to indicate low battery status, it will light full-time if the battery voltage is low.

 For this project, we have decided to make a custom PCB.
-This will ensure that the final product is as compact as possible as well as easy to assemble and use.
-We have also designed the PCB in a way that the feet for the drone are also included in the PCB and Can be easily broken away from the main PCB.
+This ESP32 drone PCB design ensures that the final drone is as compact as possible while remaining easy to assemble and use.
+We have also designed the PCB in a way that the feet for the drone are also included in the PCB and can be easily broken away from the main PCB.
 Here are the top and bottom layers of the PCB.

 Here is the PCB.